 Witnesses account this never before told story of amazing achievement, recounting times of terrible sadness as well as joyous times that include GI’s, a Glen Miller concert and a Joe Louis boxing match.
 It’s set against a backdrop of picturesque English countryside, the RAF pilots who fly them today and of course, the iconic Spitfires themselves.
 This incredible story concludes with Dame Vera Lynn reciting a moving poem written by a Spitfire pilot.

-We invite you to join us for a screening of this moving and powerful story together with a Question and Answer session afterwards with Norman Parker, one of the last Spitfires engineers who worked on these magnificent machines.
+And a question and answer session afterwards with Norman Parker, one of the last Spitfires engineers who worked on these magnificent machines.
 Ninety year old Norman was an engineer in the final assembly plant and historical adviser to the film.